Easy Digital Budgeting

 Master Budget Spreadsheet.
 This is your main document where you balance your budget and show “budgeted” vs “actual” costs.
 Create your own, or, I’ve done the work to make a pretty one you can use!
 Download it below.

 Spending Tracker App.
 This is how you track every single purchase.
 Example: if you spent $149.50 on eating out, your Master Budget will reflect that.
 Then your spending tracker will show each individual restaurant you went to and how much you spent at each one.
 I highly recommend one that connects to your bank account so you don’t have to hand enter each transaction (I use Every Dollar Plus.
 Mint is a good free option).
-If you don’t want to use an app, you can write down all your spending on your Master Budget Spreadsheet or even on a piece of paper.
+If you don’t want to use an app, write down all your spending on your Master Budget Spreadsheet or even on a piece of paper.

 Other items needed: online bank accounts, pen and paper for taking notes and doing math, calculator